LawrenceGrigoryan/tg-news-grabber/README.md

 # Telegram news grabber

-Allows to grab any post from any public channel and put it into a database
+Allows to grab any post from any public channel and collect it in MySQL database

 sudo chown <USERNAME> -R path/to/folder - let vs code write and delete files sudo bash - get root access